Felixs/blcheck/README.md

 - [x] limit the number of parallel requests
   - [x] add a programm flag aswell
 - [x] cleanup how the url report is displayed
+- [x] add a --help --version flag to print out help and version text
 - [ ] create a presentable output format csv/html
-- [ ] add a --help --version flag to print out help and version text
+- [ ] make http get timeout configurable with flag

 # maybe features for the future
 - add a counter how often an unique url appeared